TrophyBuck/okunbound/README.md

 # okunbound

 This repository demonstrates a kubernetes installation of the [unbound](http://www.unbound.net) DNSSEC compliant name resolver using docker, kubectl and helm.
-It's built as a refactor of a project [kunbound](), but done in a minimal effort way that largely maintains unbound's configuration method (hence the "ok" in the name).
+It's built as a minor refactor of [kunbound](https://github.com/Markbnj/kunbound), but done in a minimal effort way that largely maintains unbound's configuration method (hence the "ok" in the name).
 The repo contains a dockerfile and helm chart to assist with building the image (if you don't want to just pull it from my hub account) and installing the helm chart into your cluster.

+## Why the fork?

+While the original repo likely still works, I wanted to reduce it's build and configuration complexity.
+In particular, moving away from `make` and having to map all of the configuration options from helm values into unbound, especially since `unbound.conf` does not follow the same YAML rules helm does (i.e. it has repeated properties).
+I wanted this to be a project I setup once, and hopefully not mess with for a long time (outside of building updated docker images).

 ## Requirements

 * [docker](https://www.docker.com/)
 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 * [helm](https://helm.sh/)

-In addition you'll obviously need a running kubernetes cluster.
-The yaml and scripts in kunbound were tested with kubectl 1.7.5 and helm 2.5.0 running against a cluster with master and nodes at 1.7.5 running in Google Container Engine.
-There are no GKE dependencies so this should work anywhere the above tools work.
+* Working Kubernetes cluster

 ## Repository structure